papamarkou/GeometricMCMC.jl/README.md

 #### Creating the `data` member of the `Model` type

-To illustrate how to create a Bayesian `Model`, the logit regression with a Normal prior is considered.
-The data are then the design matrix `X`, with `nData` rows and `nPars` columns, and the binary esponse variable `y`, which is a vector with `nData` elements. `nData` and`nPars` are the number of data points and the number of parameters respectively.
-Assuming a standard normal prior N(0, priorVar*I), the prior's variance `priorVar` is also part of the data, in the broad sense of the word.
+To illustrate how to create a Bayesian `Model`, the logit regression with a multivariate uncorrelated zero-mean Normal prior is considered.
+The data are then the design matrix `X`, with `nData` rows and `nPars` columns, and the binary response variable `y`, which is a vector with `nData` elements. `nData` and`nPars` are the number of data points and the number of parameters, respectively.
+Assuming a Normal prior N(0, priorVar*I), the prior's variance `priorVar` is also part of the data, in the broad sense of the word.

-It is up to the user's preference whether to define `data` as `Array{Any}` or a dictionary `Dict{Any, Any}`, as long as `data` is manipulated accordingly in the subsequent definition of the `Model` functions.
+It is up to the user's preference whether to define `data` as `Array{Any}` or `Dict{Any, Any}`, as long as `data` is manipulated accordingly in the subsequent definition of the `Model` functions.
 In what follows, `data` is introduced as a dictionary, holding the design matrix `X`, the response variable `y`, the prior variance `priorVar` and the number of data points